xddxdd/blog/source/en/page/dn42/index.md

 My Config Templates (Default Parameters)
 ----------------------------------------

-> If you plan to copy my templates, remember to swap information, such as IPs.
+> If you plan to copy my templates, remember to swap information of both sides, such as IPs.

 OpenVPN: